On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes: The category of nonempty semigroups has no prime objects

 Then $S$ has no prime objects. \end{corollary}

-The above result does not, however, apply with $C$ taken to be the category of all {\em finite} semigroups, since the condition that $C$ contain all semigroups $S$ with zero element is not limited to finite $S.$ Indeed, the proof of Lemma~\ref{L.non-null} used semigroups $\textup{Null}(\kappa)$ in a way that required $\kappa$ to be infinite even when the given semigroup $S$ was finite.
+The above result does not, however, apply with $C$ taken to be the category of all {\em finite} semigroups, since the condition that $C$ contain all semigroups $S$ with zero element equal to all three-fold products is not limited to finite $S.$ Indeed, the proof of Lemma~\ref{L.non-null} used semigroups $\textup{Null}(\kappa)$ in a way that required $\kappa$ to be infinite even when the given semigroup $S$ was finite.
 Perhaps there is some variant argument that would use only finite semigroups in such cases.
 Not knowing whether there is, I ask

 \begin{question} Does the category of {\em finite} semigroups have any prime objects? \end{question}